 How to get a free SSL certificate for your website?

-Many website owners ignore to use SSL on their website because to add an additional cost to them.
+Many website owners ignore using SSL on their website because it adds an additional cost to them.
 And because of this many hackers attack these types of websites and get all their data.

 After this, a non-profit organization lets encrypt decided to fix this issue and make the internet a secure place by providing a free SSL certificate.